kerolloz/04-CS-First-Term/data-mining.md

 1. Redundant data occur often when integrating multiple databases.

 1. Dimensionality reduction may help to eliminate irrelevant features or reduce noise.

-1. Feature subset selection is another way to reduce dimensionality.

 ---